Last updated: August 20, 2024

 As mentioned earlier, a no closing cost refinance does not require any out-of-pocket payment of closing costs.
 There are typically a couple ways that this may happen:

-• Some lenders may charge closing costs but provide you with the option to include those costs into the principal amount of you loan.
+• Some lenders may charge closing costs but provide you with the option to include those costs into the principal amount of your loan.
 In this case, you would then pay interest on that larger amount.
 For example, if your new mortgage is $200,000 and your closing costs are $4,000, your total loan would be $204,000, and you would accrue interest on that amount while you pay back the loan.

-• Other lenders may waive the closing costs in exchange for you committing to a higher interest rate than their competitors who pass the fees onto you.
+• Other lenders may waive the closing costs in exchange for you committing to a higher interest rate than their competitors who pass the fees on to you.

 It’s important to do your research and determine if your lender is charging you closing costs, and whether they require cash due at closing or finance the fees as part of the loan, so you can accurately compare your options.